CDMonsalveA/estateSearch/docs/uk/README.md

   - [ ] images: The images of the property
   - [ ] floorPlan: The floor plan of the property
+  - [ ] video: The video of the property
+  - [ ] virtualTour: The virtual tour of the property
+  - [ ] 3DModel: The 3D model of the property
+  - [ ] EPC: The Energy Performance Certificate of the property

 - Market Related Data: Used to determine the market value of the property.